danielneil/Smart-Worm-Habitat/research/bin-design.md

 *Summary of the problem (from the perspective of the user), the context, suggested solution, and the stakeholders.*

+The problem:

+How can one monitor a continuous flow worm system to ensure internal conditions encourage worm procreation and their ability to consume food waste and convert it into vermicast.

+Traditional continuous flow worm bins require users to manually inspect the conditions of the bin, this is mutually exclusive with performing vermiculture at large scale.
+The Smart Worm Habitat will utilise computer technology to monitor and alert users when the conditions of the habtitat are suboptimal.

 ## b.
 Glossary  or Terminology

 *New terms you come across as you research your design or terms you may suspect your readers/stakeholders not to know.*

 ## c.
 Context or Background